 - a few pieces of heavy scrapbook paper

 I also used a piece of wire rope and some raffia to finish off the top.

 My husband loves a particular wine that we buy at Trader Joe’s and I was lucky to have enough of the same sized cork to make the project.

 If you don’t you may need to trim your corks so that they are all the same length.

 Put some orange paint on a paper plate and dip the corks into the paint.
 Allow them to try.

-When the corks are dry, start by gluing 6 of them together to make the first row.
-Then glue the others so that they form a pattern something like this ending with a row of 4 on the top.:
+When the corks are dry, use a glue gun to glue 6 of the corks together to make the first row.
+Then hot glue the others so that they form a pattern something like this ending with a row of 4 on the top: